 Our group’s situation when we visited the Perot Museum was a bit unique as we arrived directly from the airport with six carry-on suitcases and six backpacks in tow.
 While the museum regularly cordons off a 90-degree angle of the cube-shaped, sun-drenched atrium for the sack lunches brought in by field trippers, the space isn’t really set up for luggage storage.
 But the staffer monitoring the area went out of her way to carve out room for our belongings under the T. Rexcalator.
 It gave us the peace of mind we needed to fully explore the massive museum without worrying about our luggage.

-Pro Tip: If you’re seeking a more secure option to stow your luggage while visiting the Perot Museum, look for a Nanny Bag location in Victory Park.
+Sage Advice: If you’re seeking a more secure option to stow your luggage while visiting the Perot Museum, look for a Vertoe location nearby.

 Throughout our visit, there were just the right number of staffers sprinkled among the exhibits and an incredibly sweet and patient woman in the café who guided my eight-year-old niece to the bins for recycling and landfill as she cleared her place after lunch.

 8 - If You Visit the Perot Museum on a School Day, Stay Past 2:00 pm